PaulioRandall/p17/README.md

-# p17
+# P17

-Svelte library experimenting with form behaviour and user interaction (layout and style based upon UK GDS)
+Svelte library experimenting with form behaviour and user interaction (layout and style uses UK GDS as a guide).